Run a Free St. Louis Public Records Search on Anybody

 Request Marriage Certificates From the St. Louis Recorder of Deeds: Marriage certificates can be ordered from the St. Louis Recorder of Deeds by mail or by dropping them off in the Clayton Office lobby.
 The recorder maintains St. Louis County marriage records from 1877 to the present and charges $9.00 for each certified copy.

-Complete the St. Louis marriage record request form and mail it to the address below.
+Complete the Marriage License Copy Order Form and mail it to the address below.
 Make sure to include a payment of money order or check payable to the “ROD” and a self-addressed envelope with the postage paid.

 St. Louis Recorder of Deeds